This post contains affiliate links. As an Amazon associate I earn qualifying purchases. Click here for more about this policy.

 This High Protein Veggie Egg Bake is loaded with veggies and protein for a healthy breakfast.
 Great option for meal prepping or a weekend brunch!

-Egg bakes loaded with veggies are my favorite way to start the day and how I recommend my clients start theirs too.
-They’re high protein and fiber and the best way to eat low calorie while keeping your blood sugar happy (more about this in this training).
+This high protein egg bake is my favorite way to start the day and how I recommend my weight loss clients start theirs too.
+They’re high protein and fiber and the best way to eat low calorie while keeping your blood sugar happy (more about this in this weight loss training).

 Veggie Egg Bake